Our sewer network consists of 14 sewage treatment plants and more than 1100 kilometres of sewer mains.

 - Coomba Park

-At present, the high cost to construct and then operate these water supply and sewerage schemes are unaffordable for both MidCoast Council and property owners in the villages, as contributions towards the capital expenditure are required from those who will benefit from the infrastructure.
+At present, this cost is unaffordable for both MidCoast Council and property owners in the villages, as contributions would be required from those who will benefit from the infrastructure.

 Each licence includes specific monitoring and compliance conditions.
-Most of the conditions deal with the quality of treated effluent being re-used or released into the water cycle.
+Most of the conditions relate to the quality of treated effluent being re-used or released into the water cycle.

-We have an obligation under the Protection of the Environment Operations Act 1997 to publish monitoring data collected according to the environment protection licence requirements within 14 days of results being available.
+We are obligated under the Protection of the Environment Operations Act 1997 to publish monitoring data collected as part of our environment protection licence requirements within 14 days of the results being available.

 Requests to provide data collected under our licences can also be sent to email@example.com

 Pollution incident response management plans